CatalinPToader/PracticalCGC/README.md

     ./bg_and_file.sh -- Creates a docker container in bg, with a volume mount inside a specified location (passing files host<->container)
     ./containers_network.sh -- Creates 2 containers in the same network (assumes debian, should be changed), allowing pings on container names
     ./kill_purge_containers.sh -- Kills all active containers and prunes them

+## LXC Containers
+    ./create_bg.sh -- Creates a lxc container in the background (using daemon) ./connect_container.sh -- !Attaches! to a container to bypass login requirements.